Mount St. Helens National Volcanic Monument: Ape Cave

-Ape Cave is a lava tube located in Gifford Pinchot National Forest just to the south of Mount St. Helens in Washington state.
+Ape Cave is a lava tube located in Gifford Pinchot National Forest just to the south of Mount St. Helens.
 Its passageway is the longest continuous lava tube in the continental United States and the third longest (in total mapped length) lava tube in North America at 2.5 miles (4,023 meters).
-Ape Cave is a popular hiking destination with beautiful views of the Mount St. Helens lahar region.
+The cave was formed approximately 1,900 years ago, is situated at an average depth of 50 ft below ground, and the air temperature remains a constant 42 F throughout the year.

 Lava tubes are an unusual formation in this region, as volcanoes of the Cascade Range are mostly stratovolcanos and do not typically erupt with pahoehoe (fluid basalt).

-The cave was discovered circa 1951 by Lawrence Johnson, a logger, when he noticed a tree that "looked wrong."
+Two competing mentions of its discovery exist.
+The cave was discovered in 1947 by a logger who almost fell into the system while operating a tractor.
+Another account mentions a discovery around 1951 by Lawrence Johnson, also a logger, when he noticed a tree that "looked wrong."
 After investigating the tree, he discovered it tilted into a lava tube collapse.
-A few days later, Johnson brought the Reese family back to the cave, and Harry Reese was lowered to the floor and became the first person to explore the interior.
-Subsequent explorations were conducted by members of the Mount St. Helens Apes, a local Boy Scout troop.
+A few days later, Johnson brought a group of other people back to the cave, and an individual named Harry Reese was lowered to the floor and became the first known person to explore the interior.
+The cave system takes its moniker from a local Boy Scout troop, named the Mount St. Helens Apes, who undertook subsequent explorations of the tube after its discovery.

+Ape Cave is a popular hiking destination with beautiful views of the Mount St. Helens lahar region.
 Ape Cave Trail No. 239, which runs along the interior of the cave, is a National Recreation Trail receiving 170,000 visitors each year.